 “But the company has grown up.
 It’s gone from a small firm producing a very small number of cars, to a proper company producing almost 3,400 cars a year and with that sort of process you need to expand the management team and have more people running the show.
 It’s the same with any growing business.”

 He concludes that McLaren is one of the companies with which Mumtalakat is most proud to be associated: “It’s a top-of-the-range carmarker with iconic products.”
 Its future could involve “anything at the right price”, he says, including a stake sale or acquisition of a higher stake by Mumtalakat.

 In December, Fitch Ratings affirmed Mumtalakat’s credit rating as a secure ‘BB+’.
 With such a complex and diverse portfolio of holdings, Al Kooheji has his work cut out for him.
-But he also has a clear vision to secure steady, long-term growth for the fund and is likely to find plenty of new investments to achieve this.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+But he also has a clear vision to secure steady, long-term growth for the fund and is likely to find plenty of new investments to achieve this.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.